 - Virginia Tech Graduate Student Assembly (GSA) Travel Grant, 2014

-- Serve as panel jury member with the Graduate Honor Society (GHS) at Virginia Tech.
+- Served as panel jury member with the Graduate Honor Society (GHS) at Virginia Tech.

-- Serve as reviewer for Society for Automotive Engineers (SAE) technical papers.
+- Served as reviewer for Society for Automotive Engineers (SAE) technical papers.

 - Served on Graduate School committee to select the Virginia Tech Graduate Student of the Year 2017.